-The Citizen Police Academy offers citizens, 18 years and older, insights into how police officers perform their duties and how the department serves the community.
+The Citizen Police Academy offers residents, 21 years and older, insights into how police officers perform their duties and how the department serves the community.
 The purpose of the academy is to foster better communication between citizens and police through education.
 The academy will create a nucleus of well-informed citizens who possess greater insight into police practices and services.
-Graduates of the academy can share their knowledge and experiences with the community as opportunities arise -- creating a win-win situation for the police department, participants and the community.
+Graduates of the academy can share their knowledge and experiences with the community as opportunities arise – creating a win-win situation for the police department, participants and the community.

 Police Chaplain Program

 The Oak Forest Police Department has established a police chaplain program to provide residents with spiritual guidance, counseling and comfort in times of crisis.
 As part of the volunteer program, professional clergy members from various denominations are on-call 24 hours a day to assist police personnel with a variety of situations in the field, such as death investigations or notifications, lost or missing persons, serious accidents, or other major incidents.
 In addition to responding to crisis situations, the chaplains participate in ride-alongs, conduct station visits, and take part in special events.
 The chaplains do not have police powers or authority.
 However, they do have identification badges to let residents know they are a part of the program.
 The chaplain program is open to any ordained member of the clergy who either lives in Oak Forest or is the leader of a place of worship located in Oak Forest.